When To Perform Property Inspections and What to Look For

 The landlord is allowed to perform multiple property inspections with reasonable notice provided to the tenant.
 Here’s where those pictures you took will come in handy.
 If anything appears out of order, you can use these pictures to compare the unit’s condition when the tenant moved in.
 This is invaluable when it comes to resolving disputes, or in worst case scenarios, proving your case in a court of law.

-Be sure to communicate this inspection when the tenant moves in.
+Be sure to communicate this inspection when the tenant moves in to the Boston apartment.
 That way they come to expect the move-out inspection, and they may be more careful to take care of the apartment.
 During routine rental inspections many tenants will often admit they have caused some damage.
 When they talk with you it is often better to work together and get it resolved quickly.
-It’s always a good idea to have one tenants available for the rental inspection as it builds trust and it is harder to avoid telling the truth when both parties are staring at the damage.
-At that point the conversation shifts to how to Remedy the issue and get the best pricing possible.
+It’s always a good idea to have one of the tenants available for the rental inspection as it builds trust.
+It is significantly harder to avoid telling the truth when both parties are staring at the damage.
+At that point the conversation shifts to how to resolve the issue and get the best pricing possible.

 Routine Maintenance Checks

 If you plan on conducting routine maintenance checks of your rental unit, make sure this is agreed upon at the beginning of the lease and is in writing.
-Not all tenants will be comfortable with this, and you may lose a few prospective tenants who may not want to be bothered by this.
-But overall hold your ground because it is the best path.
+Not all tenants will be comfortable with this, and you may lose a few prospective tenants who may not want to be bothered.
+Hold your ground because it is the best path for you and your property.
 Be Leary of any tenants that are not open to having inspections.
 You might want to think what could they be hiding?
-Boston is a highly competitive city with an extremely low vacancy rate, so it’s OK to hold out for tenants that will take care of your property.
+Boston is a highly competitive city with an extremely low vacancy rate, so it’s OK to hold out for tenants that will take care of your Boston apartment.

 Checking for Unauthorized Tenants or Other Lease Violations

 As a landlord in Massachusetts, you do have the ability to obtain a court order for an inspection if you have reasonable evidence that a tenant is violating the lease agreement.
 One of the most common lease violations is unauthorized tenants living on the premises.
-Boston has one of the highest sub-letting or roommate turnover percentages in the country because of the vast amount of colleges and co-ops that are par for the course during this period of time in a persons life.
+There is also the issue of college students moving in more people than what was signed on the lease.
+Horror stories abound where landlord’s show up to a property where they thought they X amount of people but discover one or two more people.
+Boston has one of the highest sub-letting or roommate turnover percentages in the country.
+Greater Boston has a vast amount of colleges and co-ops.
 In a nutshell, students are highly mobile and transient during college for many reasons too numerous to list.
 What is important is that you work with your tenants so that all parties come out on top.

 Unauthorized tenants are occupants of the rental who live there without legal tenancy.
 Your rental contract should specify who is entitled to live on the property as well as how long houseguests may stay.
 This will help eliminate any uncertainty or confusion.
 Common unauthorized tenants include: